LIHPC-Computational-Geometry/honeycomb/honeycomb-guide/src/definitions/betaf.md

 # Beta Functions

-Each combinatorial map of dimension *N* contains *N* beta functions linking the set of darts together.
+Each combinatorial map of dimension *N* defines *N* beta functions linking the set of darts together (e.g. a 2-map contains *β<sub>1</sub>* and *β<sub>2</sub>*).
 These functions model the topology of the map, giving information about connections of the different cells of the map / mesh.
 In our case, we mostly use:

 - *β<sub>1</sub>*, a (partial) permutation,
 - *β<sub>2</sub>*, *β<sub>3</sub>*, two (partial) involutions